darwinist-ou/darwinist-website/_case-study/credimi.md

 ## FinTech Startup Credimi Smashes DevOps with a Skill Sprint

-### The collaboration between Credimi and Otter Networks resulted in new infrastructure and best practices using Kubernetes and Codefresh.
-Because it’s not just about building – it’s about owning.

 From its inception, Italian-based digital lending platform, Credimi, had always looked to build a continuous integration pipeline.
 The B2B company aims to be the fastest, simplest and most transparent of its kind – a vision that CTO Edmondo Porcu has extended onto his development team.

 Credimi embraced microservices from Day 1, but it soon found that the management of all the architecture components was becoming increasingly complicated.